mrozilla/node-twitter-bot/README.md

 3. [Create your Heroku app](https://devcenter.heroku.com/articles/creating-apps), [set up the app deployment](https://devcenter.heroku.com/categories/deployment), and deploy.
 4. [Open your Heroku app](https://dashboard.heroku.com/apps/), click on `Settings` and `Reveal Config Vars`.
-5. Add the following and fill in the corresponding values from step 2.: one
+5. Add the following keys one-by-one and fill in the corresponding values from step 2.:

     ```
     CONSUMER_KEY